Josh-Ay/image-colour-palette-generator/README.md

-A website that finds the most common colors in an uploaded image.
+A web application that finds the most common colors in an uploaded image effectively creating a color palette for you!

 Try it out here [now](https://image-color-app.onrender.com).